veertuinc/anka-docs/_partials/intel/Anka Virtualization/start/install-addons.md

 drwxr-xr-x  22 root  admin   704B Sep 25 11:48 ..
 ```

-You can now go into the VM and manually install addons using the installer package inside of the `Anka Guest Addons 2.2.3(118.6755654)` mounted disk.
+You can now go into the VM and manually install addons using the installer package inside of the `Anka Guest Addons` mounted disk.